 Bio-fuels, including bio-diesel, have environmental benefits that are a major driving force for their introduction.
 Using bio-fuels instead of fossil fuels reduces net emissions of carbon dioxide and other greenhouse gasses, which are associated with global climate change.
 Bio-fuels are produced from renewable plant resources that "recycle" the carbon dioxide created when bio-fuels are consumed.
-Life-cycle analyses consistently show that using bio-fuels produced in modern facilities results in net reductions of greenhouse gas carbon emissions compared to using fossil fuel-based petroleum equivalents.
+Lifecycle analyses consistently show that using bio-fuels produced in modern facilities results in net reductions of greenhouse gas carbon emissions compared to using fossil fuel-based petroleum equivalents.
 These life-cycle analyses include the total energy requirements for the farming and production of the biomass resource, as well as harvesting, conversion and utilization.
 Bio-fuels help nations achieve their goals of reducing carbon emissions.
-Bio-fuels burn cleanly in vehicle engines and reduce emissions of unwanted producets, particularly unburned hydrocarbons and carbon monoxide.
+Bio-fuels burn cleanly in vehicle engines and reduce emissions of unwanted products, particularly unburned hydrocarbons and carbon monoxide.
 These characteristics contribute to improvements in local air quality.
-In a life-cycle bio-diesel produced from virgin soy oil, rapeseed (canola) and animal fats.
+In a life-cycle study published in October 2002, entitled "A Comprehensive Analysis of Bio-diesel Impacts on Exhaust Emissions, 2002," the U.S. Environmental Protection Agency ("EPA") analyzed bio-diesel produced from virgin soy oil, rapeseed (canola) and animal fats.
 The study concluded that the emission impact of bio-diesel potentially increased NOx emissions slightly while significantly reducing other major emissions.